 - You’ll see lots of traditional Korean houses

-- Eat Jeonju Bibimbap and PNB Choco Pie
+- Eat Jeonju Bibimbap for a full meal PNB Choco Pie for dessert

 The Traditional Korean Houses

 A giant boulder engraved with “Jeonju Hanok Village” is located right in front of the village entrance.
 It’s seems like a popular spot to take your photos.
 Here are some cute ahjussis having their group photo 🙂

 You can get your Chinese horoscope here.
 You have to change your Korean Won (I forgot how much it was, but it was cheap) to a token.
 Choose your zodiac sign, deposit the coin to the machine, twist the knob, and it will give you a red ball.
 Please DO NOT use the hammer beside the machine – it is not for cracking it open.
 We did it this way and we really felt funny to know that we just had to twist it to open.

 WARNING: The horoscope is in Hangul.
 Have your tour guide translate it for you… which we never did. 😛